vasiltop/compiler/README.md

 # jolt

-Jolt is a statically-typed, natively compiled language designed for performance-critical applications where precise memory control is essential.
-The language provides manual memory management without garbage collection, giving developers complete authority over their code.
+Jolt is a statically-typed, natively compiled programming language.

 ## Installation